opensemanticworld/rapsql/README.md

 ## Web Links ##
 Hopefully everything is working properly now... good job :+1:

-We can open some of our fresh deployed services in a Browser.
+We can open some of our fresh deployed services :gem: in a Browser.
 Maybe you need to change localhost to your machines host-ip or hostname, when using a remote system.

 Swagger UI for documentation of PostgREST API